delk73/cell-sdf-topology/README.md

 **Cell SDF Topology** is a research repo exploring **time-conditioned signed distance fields (SDFs)** as the **single source of truth (SSOT)** for representing cells, their topology-changing processes, and attached signals.

+## Relation to Synesthetic OS

+This repository is a research sandbox for exploring **cellular and topological operators** in the context of signed distance fields (SDFs).

+- **Use cases** (controls, perceptual field mapping, topology) are **defined and versioned in [`synesthetic-schemas`](https://github.com/delk73/synesthetic-schemas)**.
+- **Platform integration** happens in [`sdfk`](https://github.com/delk73/sdfk), where validated operators become schema-backed controls and interactive elements.
+- **This repo** focuses strictly on **operator-level research**: world-tubes, cellular packing, hyperspectral overlaps, and other constructs that may later be promoted into schemas.

+When an operator here proves stable and broadly useful, it will be **graduated into `synesthetic-schemas`** and ultimately used in the Synesthetic OS.

 ## Why this repo exists

 Most bioimaging pipelines are **voxel-centric** (OME-NGFF, HDF5, segmentation masks) or **mesh-centric** (surface triangulations).
 They store massive arrays or polygon soups that are: